Abdulmoiz-Ahmer/Express-Configuration-For-Services/README.md

 The logic, registration and test routes has been already setup.
 Every thing is commented.

-To quickly run make sure you have npm setup properly and do following setups: npm i npm run server
+To quickly run make sure you have npm setup properly and do following setups: rename example.env to .env place your own mongoatlas url and a secret key in .env file npm i npm run server